Kroepsch photo.jpg

 Prior to joining the faculty at Mines, I worked as a journalist covering science and technology policy in Washington, DC and as a graduate researcher and instructor at the Center of the American West at the University of Colorado-Boulder.

-I have also learned a lot about the world from adventures outside the academy, which have included (but are not limited to), waiting tables at many restaurants, making espresso drinks at a couple of coffee shops, teaching ski lessons to kids, teaching mountain bike lessons to rockstars and CEOs, freelancing for a handful of newspapers and magazines, racing competitively as a six-time Ironman triathlete with two trips to the World Championships in Hawaii, cheering exuberantly for the Angel City Football Club in L.A., and adopting a border collie mix — not necessarily in that order.
-When I’m not at my desk, I enjoy parenting a very precocious toddler and doing life with a remarkable partner who loves to go adventuring with us.
+I have also learned a lot about the world from adventures outside the academy, which have included (but are not limited to): waiting tables, serving coffees, teaching kids how to ski, teaching rockstars and CEOs how to mountain bike, writing for newspapers and magazines, racing competitively as a six-time Ironman triathlete with two trips to the world championships in Hawaii, cheering exuberantly for the Angel City Football Club in L.A., and adopting a border collie mix — not necessarily in that order.
+When I’m not teaching or researching, I enjoy parenting a precocious kiddo and playing bikes and/or skis with my husband.

 TEACHING